 The Homesman is a devastating, humane story of early pioneers to America's West in the 1850's.
 It celebrates the ones we hear nothing of -- the brave women whose hearts and minds were broken by that life of bitter hardship.
 When a nineteen-year-old mother loses her three children to diphtheria in three days, or a woman left alone for two nights has to shoot wolves as they crash through the window, it is no wonder they should lose their minds.
 After a dreadful winter, the Rev. Dowd finds there are four such cases in his parish and, as yet, no asylum.

 A "homesman" must be found to escort the women East to civilization.
 Not a job anyone would volunteer for, it falls to Mary Bee Cuddy, ex-teacher, spinster -- indomitable, resourceful, "plain as an old tin pail."
 Brave as she is, Mary Bee knows she cannot succeed alone -- and the only companion available is as low-life and untrustworthy as may be: "George Briggs" the claim-jumper.

 Thus begins a trek East, against the flow of the country, against hardship, Indian attacks, ice storms, loneliness, and the unceasing aggravation of a disparate group of mad women, which provides a series of tough, fast-paced adventures and introduces two wonderful, idiosyncratic characters.
 This is the tale of their journey, and a tribute to the valor of the men and women who homesteaded the frontier, whether they survived or not.
 The Homesman is narrative fiction of the first rank.
-And in Mary Bee Cuddy, Glendon Swarthout has created a portrait of a frontier woman who is as moving and believable as it is unforgettable.
+And in Mary Bee Cuddy, Glendon Swarthout has created a portrait of a frontier woman who is as moving and believable as she is unforgettable.